drtic02/telco-customer-churn/README.md

 ## 📄 License

-This project is for educational and demonstration purposes.
+This project is under the MIT license.

-## 📞 Contact

-For questions about this project or collaboration opportunities, please reach out through GitHub.

 ---